shells-above/ida-swarm/README.md

 3. **Agent ↔ Agent**: IRC protocol for real-time collaboration
 4. **Agent → IDA**: Direct API calls within process

-## Legal & Ethical Considerations
+## Legal Compliance & Legitimate Use

-### Research & Educational Purpose

-This tool is intended for:
-- Security research on software you own
+### CRITICAL LEGAL NOTICE

+This tool includes binary analysis and modification capabilities that are provided EXCLUSIVELY for legitimate purposes protected under U.S. law:

+- **Security Research** (17 U.S.C. § 1201(j)): Identifying and documenting vulnerabilities
+- **Interoperability** (17 U.S.C. § 1201(f)): Achieving compatibility between software systems
+- **Educational Use**: Academic instruction and research in computer science
-- Understanding software behavior for compatibility
+- **Archival/Preservation**: Maintaining software compatibility for historical preservation
-- Educational purposes in reverse engineering
-- Personal modification of legally owned software

-### NOT Intended For:
-- Circumventing protections on software you don't own
+### Prohibited Uses

+This tool must NOT be used for:
+- Circumventing technological protection measures in violation of DMCA
+- Violating software license agreements or terms of service
-- Commercial piracy or license violations
+- Commercial piracy or unauthorized distribution
-- Malicious modification or malware creation
-- Distribution of circumvention tools
+- Any activity that violates local, state, or federal laws

-### Your Responsibility
+### User Responsibility

+By using this tool, you acknowledge that:
+1. You will comply with all applicable laws including DMCA Section 1201
+2. You understand that the tool's capabilities do not grant legal permission for all uses
-Users are responsible for ensuring their use complies with:
+3. You are solely responsible for ensuring your use is lawful
+4. The developers are not liable for any misuse of the tool

+### Modification Features - Important Notice

+While this tool can generate binary modifications for research purposes, users must ensure any actual application of modifications complies with:
-- Local laws and regulations
+- Copyright law and fair use provisions
-- Software license agreements where applicable
+- Software license agreements
+- DMCA anti-circumvention provisions
-- Ethical guidelines for security research
+- Ethical research guidelines

+The ability to technically modify software does not imply legal permission to do so.

 ---